mai-u/capstone_project/README.md

 ### Question 1.
 Are customers’ perceptions correlated to future success?
 If so, what features are important to becoming a successful restaurant?
 Text features failed to have significant indications for the future success of the restaurant.

 It turned out that the test and mean cross-validation scores of any models were almost the same as baseline.
-Also, I found that the sentiment feature groups are not significantly related to the prediction - the coefficient values turned out to be too sparse, which means that my models did not catch important information to predict business success.
+Also, I found that the sentiment feature groups are not significantly predictive - the coefficient values turned out to be too sparse, which means that my models did not catch important information to predicting business success.

 It implies that star rating and sentiment did no help in predicting the success of the restaurant.
 It leads to the conclusion that restaurants with low review stars and sentiment scores were not necessarily more likely to shut down.